perfsonar/docs/install_centos.rst

 Step 1: Configure Yum
 ----------------------
-The process configures yum to point at the necessary repositories to get packages needed for perfSONAR.
-You will need to follow the steps below as privileged user:
+The process configures yum to point at the necessary repositories to get packages needed for perfSONAR. **You will need to follow the steps below as privileged user**:

 #.
 Install the EPEL RPM:
     *CentOS 6*::